wisemen-digital/vue-project-template/README.md

 ## Components
 The project template uses the Wisemen component library.
 TODO @robbe

+> TODO @robbe add link to component docs and some explanation maybe?

 ## Authentication
 The project template uses the Wisemen authentication library.
 TODO @wouter

+> TODO @wouter add link to auth docs and env variables config explanation

 ## Form validation
 The project template uses the Formango validation library.

-TODO @robbe
+> TODO @robbe add link to formango and zod docs and maybe some explanation?

+## Sentry
+The project template uses [Sentry](https://docs.sentry.io/platforms/javascript/) for error tracking.

+> TODO add explanation which env variables need to be set @Nick

+## PWA (Progressive Web App)
+The project template uses [Vite PWA](https://vite-pwa-org.netlify.app/) for PWA support.

+You only need to update the vitest.config with your project name, description, and icons.

 ## Testing your application

 ### Unit Tests
-Unit tests are written using Vitest.
+Unit tests are written using [Vitest](https://vitest.dev/).
 To run the unit tests, run:
 ```
 pnpm test:unit
 ```

 ### E2E Tests
-E2E tests are written using Playwright.
+E2E tests are written using [Playwright](https://playwright.dev/).
 To run the e2e tests, run:
 ```
 pnpm test:e2e
 ```